diChen310/SUMC/README.md

 While BayesSpace is selected for the local clustering of per-sample ST, you can experiment with other algorithms like BANKSY or others, make sure you can generate the input files for sumc.py

+## Example input files for sumc.py:

+bestk_try10_input_matrix_0.csv is one example for "Gene Signature Matrix" bestk_try10_adj_matrix_0.csv is one example for "Similarity Matrix"